Hello. I'm Shell.

 Research Practice and Theory

-Through Cambridge's mentorship in scientific research design, I earned a first class honours Advanced Diploma studying user engagement data collection methods.
+Through Cambridge's mentorship in scientific research design, I earned a First-Class Honours Advanced Diploma studying user engagement data collection methods.

 Further explore my personal growth activities in data, analytics, technology, CX, UX, leadership and marketing at the link below.